Mungo Jerry

-Mungo Jerry (formerly known as Mungo Jerry Blues Band) are a British rock band formed by Ray Dorset in Ashford, Middlesex, in 1970.
-Experiencing their greatest success in the early 1970s, with a changing line-up always fronted by Dorset, the group's biggest hit was "In the Summertime", which sold 8–16 million copies worldwide.
-They had nine charting singles in the UK, including two number ones, five top-20 hits in South Africa, and four in the Top 100 in Canada.
+Mungo Jerry (formerly known as "Good Earth") is a British folk rock, blues, and country music band/artist formed by Ray Dorset in Ashford, Middlesex, in 1970.

+Mungo Jerry´s biggest hit was "In the Summertime", which sold over 30 million units worldwide.
+Mungo Jerry had nine charting singles in the UK, including two number ones, five top-20 hits in South Africa, and four in the Top 100 in Canada.

 History

 Formation and original band: 1970–1971

 Mungo Jerry came to prominence in 1970 after their performances at the Hollywood Music Festival at Newcastle-under-Lyme, Staffordshire, on 23–24 May, which was their first gig under this name, inspired by the poem "Mungojerrie and Rumpleteazer" from T. S. Eliot's Old Possum's Book of Practical Cats.
 They performed alongside Black Sabbath, Traffic, Ginger Baker's Air Force, the Grateful Dead (their first performance in the UK) and José Feliciano.
 Their 23 May show was well received and the organisers asked them to perform again on the following day.
 The band's first single, "In the Summertime", the first maxi single in the world, released on 22 May, entered the UK charts at No. 13 and the following week went straight to No. 1.
 Ray Dorset had to ask his boss for time off to do the BBC Show Top of the Pops.